bruh-ok/AppearText-Example/README.md

 Welcome, this is my first animation that I am publishing, nothing much and is probably elsewhere, but this is the way that I approached the animation.
 Please, feel free to use this animation in any of your webpages, as I certainly will be.

 This is the appearing text animation, where the text enters in from outside the container, which makes the magic appearance effect.
-I designed this using my knowledge of html, css and javascript.
+I created this using my knowledge of html, css and javascript.
+(As a disclaimer here, if this was made elsewhere which it probably was, then I may have made slight differences to your code, as I know this is not a one to one since it is so simple.
+Just publishing it as I want to help others.
+Message me if any issues.)

 There are 2 versions of this that are enclosed here, one for hovering, and one for the loading of the window.